nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-6.png

 8. It works for a few minutes, and when it's finished displays a success message, which disappears after a short time.

+.. figure:: ../images/updater-7.png

 Refresh your Admin page to verify your new version number.

-.. figure:: ../images/updater-7.png

 If the Update app fails, then you must update manually.
-See foo doc to learn how to upgrade manually.
+See :doc:`upgrade` to learn how to upgrade manually.